carter-mg/projects-assorted/README.md

 # projects-assorted
 An assembly of projects I have worked on.
+After a meeteing with Jan - Willem Steeb (CASA lead who is working on the NGVLA at the NRAO), he recommended I put some of my work in a GitHub repo.
+This is the result of that conversation!

 # about me
 My name is Carter, I am from Arizona!
 I study astrophysics and philosophy at BYU.